Fuzzinatordk/LKRC-LEGO-KUKA-ROBOTICS-CONTROL/README.md

   Shows the joint movement overtime from q0 to angles if its within the limits <br>
   *SHOULD BE IN RADIANS
 - **posePlot([angles])** <br>
-  Shows the plot going from q0 to the given angles in a matplotlib frame *SHOULD BE IN RADIANS
+  Shows the plot going from q0 to the given angles in a matplotlib frame <br>
+  *SHOULD BE IN RADIANS